phaag/nfdump/README.md

 binary lookup database for nfdump Please check the geolooup(1) man page for more details.

+There is also a [go-nfdump](https://github.com/phaag/go-nfdump) module to read nfdump flows files in Golang.

 ### Compatibility
 You may use nfdump-1.6.24 oder nfdump-1.7.x, depending on your needs. nfdump-1.7.x is compatible to nfdump-1.6.18, which means it can read files